giakoumoglou/synco-v2/README.md

 @misc{giakoumoglou2025syncov2,
-      title={{SynCo-v2: An Empirical Study of Training Self-Supervised Vision Transformers with Synthetic Hard Negatives}}, author={Nikolaos Giakoumoglou and Andreas Floros and Kleanthis Marios Papadopoulos and Tania Stathaki}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Findings Workshop}, year={2026}
+      title={{SynCo-v2: An Empirical Study of Training Self-Supervised Vision Transformers with Synthetic Hard Negatives}}, author={Nikolaos Giakoumoglou and Andreas Floros and Kleanthis Marios Papadopoulos and Tania Stathaki}, year={2026}
 }
 ```